 In early 1944, Joseph travelled back to Britain via the Royal Naval Aircraft Repair Yard at Fayid in Egypt, known as HMS Phoenix.
 He passed through HMS Europa at Lowestoft and the HMS Ambrose submarine base at Dundee before reaching the shore base at Aberdeen, HMS Bacchante.
-There in the March, he joined the crew of a minesweeper based there, HMT Lord Ashfield.
+On 25 March, Joseph joined the crew of a minesweeper based there, HMT Lord Ashfield.
 She had been built at Selby in 1929, registered in Hull as H53 and requisitioned in September 1939.